briansmith337/zulip/templates/zerver/help/change-the-time-format.md

 # Change the time format

-By default, messages in Zulip are displayed with a 12-hour time format (e.g. 3:00 PM, not 15:00).
+By default, messages in Axxess are displayed with a 12-hour time format (e.g. 3:00 PM, not 15:00).

 ### Change the time format